WHAT IS SEXUAL BRIBERY? | Sexual Harassment Lawyer

 In New York City, New York State, and in New Jersey both local and federal laws protect victims of sexual harassment through Sexual Bribery.
 In New York City the Administrative Code of the City of New York § 8-101, in New York State the Human Rights Law, Executive Law § 296, in New Jersey the Law Against Discrimination (N.J.S.A.
 10:5-12) and on a Federal Level Title VII of the Civil Rights Act of 1964 (42 U.S.C. § 2000 e) protects employees against Sexual Bribery in the workplace including victims of Sexual Bribery that were passed on for a raise or promotion because of some other employee accepting the sexual bribe.

-Sexual harassment claims are very complex and require attorneys with knowledge and experience in this area of the law.
-In choosing a sexual harassment attorney, you should take into account his or her knowledge of federal, state, and city laws.
-The lawyers at Akin Law Group have extensive experience with New York and New Jersey sexual harassment laws, and will vigorously fight to help you obtain the maximum recovery to which you are entitled.
+New York City Sexual harassment claims are very complex and require sexual harassment attorneys in New York City with knowledge and experience in this area of the employment law.
+In choosing a New York City sexual harassment attorney, you should take into account his or her knowledge of federal, state, and city laws.
+The sexual harassment lawyers at Akin Law Group have extensive experience with New York and New Jersey sexual harassment laws, and will vigorously fight to help you obtain the maximum recovery to which you are entitled in your sexual harassment lawsuit or EEOC claim.

 If you feel that you have been treated unfairly for refusing to engage in sexual acts (regardless of whether the request is explicit or implicit) or, even if you did engage in the sexual act (you are not the person that did anything wrong, it is the person that offered you the bribe) you may have a cause of action.

-The Akin Law Group: Attorneys serving victims of Sexual Harassment in NY and NJ for over 23 years.
+The Akin Law Group: Sexual harassment Attorneys serving victims of Sexual Harassment in NY and NJ for over 23 years.

-Our attorneys are passionate about protecting employees’ rights and are here to help you recover for the loss that you have sustained.
+Our New York City sexual harassment attorneys are passionate about protecting employees’ rights and are here to help you recover for the loss that you have sustained.
 Conveniently located on Broadway, in the financial district (NYC / Manhattan).